What is Regression Testing?

 In this method, test cases are selected from the test suite to be re-executed.
 Not the entire suite is re-executed.
 Selection of test cases is done on the basis of code change in the module.

 Test cases are divided into two categories, one is Reusable test cases and another one is Obsolete test cases.
 The reusable test cases can be used in future regression cycles whereas obsolete ones are not used in the upcoming regression cycles.

 #3) Test Case Prioritization

 Test cases with high Priority are executed first than the ones with medium and low priority.
-Priority of test case depends on its criticality and its impact on the product and also on the functionality of the product which is used more often.
+The priority of test case depends on its criticality and its impact on the product and also on the functionality of the product which is used more often.